 Live in the now!

-When you begin to simplify your life, you will discover that not only will your stress decrease, but you will feel happier and more free as well.
-Simplifying your life will allow you to truly focus on the things that are most meaningful to you in your life and get rid of some of the things that are wasting your time!
+When you begin to simplify your life, you will discover that not only will your stress decrease, but you will feel happier and freer as well.
+When you Simplify your life you will truly be able to focus on the things that are most meaningful to you in your life and get rid of some of the things that are wasting your time!

 Photo credit: © Photocreo Bednarek